DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 The reason behind Heaven Lord Alfreyja's change.
 The one who holds the answer to this puzzle was none other than the cryptids hero Rath=IE.
-And the foreign gods wanted to learn more about it.
+And the sidhes wanted to learn more about it.

 "Whether it is spirits or cryptids.
 We have enough knowledge about both.